TushirSahu/Vehicle_Tracking_Counting/README.md

 You can modify certain parameters to customize the behavior of YOLONAS:
 - `--input`: Specifies the path to the input video file or video stream.
 - `--output`: (Optional) Specifies the path to save the processed video with bounding boxes (default: `output.mp4`).
-- `--confidence`: (Optional) Sets the minimum confidence threshold for vehicle detection (default: 0.5).
+- `--confidence`: (Optional) Sets the minimum confidence threshold for vehicle detection (default: 0.35).
-- `--threshold`: (Optional) Sets the non-maximum suppression threshold to filter overlapping bounding boxes (default: 0.3).
+- `--threshold`: (Optional) Sets the non-maximum suppression threshold to filter overlapping bounding boxes.
 - `--gpu`: (Optional) Enables GPU acceleration if CUDA is installed and available.